Key Takeaways:

 What’s Next?

-Understanding the nuances between plagiarism and copyright infringement is crucial for content creators in the digital age.
+Knowing the nuances between plagiarism and copyright infringement is essential for digital content creators.

 Plagiarism involves the unauthorised use or close imitation of another author’s work without proper acknowledgment, while copyright infringement pertains to the unauthorised use of copyrighted material.